Openpanel-dev/groupmq/README.md

 ## Inspiration from BullMQ

-GroupMQ is heavily inspired by [BullMQ](https://github.com/taskforcesh/bullmq), one of the most popular Redis-based job queue libraries for Node.js.
+GroupMQ is heavily inspired by [BullMQ](https://github.com/taskforcesh/bullmq), a fantastic library and one of the most popular Redis-based job queue libraries for Node.js.
 We've taken many core concepts and design patterns from BullMQ while adapting them for our specific use case of per-group FIFO processing.

 ### Key differences from BullMQ:
 - **Per-group FIFO ordering**, jobs within the same group are processed in strict order